Genomic Selection for Crop Improvement

 - Customized predictor filtering during model construction.

-- Lock in of key class or continuous predictors.
+- Lock-in of key class or continuous predictors.

-- Performance comparison across eight different methods.
+- Performance comparison across several different methods.

 - Cross-validation with many hold-out and iteration options.